 Name: Sayed Peerzade

-Information Technology veteran with over 20 years of successful experience in national and global level Technology operations, Cloud technologies, product development , bringing innovative technologies for business, business ideations through Digital transformations.
-Pioneer of many firsts in technology Innovations in India like Cloud and Game analytics.
+Information Technology veteran with over 20+ years of successful experience in national and global level Technology innovations, Cloud technologies, product development , Operations, Business ideations through Digital transformations.

 3. How do you structure your work days from waking up to going to sleep?